Sean's Show

-Sean's Show is a British television situation comedy, first broadcast on Channel 4 between 15 April 1992 and 29 December 1993.
+Sean's Show is a British television sitcom, first broadcast on Channel 4 between 15 April 1992 and 29 December 1993.
 Stand-up comedian Sean Hughes co-wrote and starred as a fictionalised version of himself, aware that he is living in a sitcom.
 The show's style drew heavily on It's Garry Shandling's Show (1986–90).

 It received a nomination for the 1992 British Comedy Award for Best Channel 4 Sitcom.

 Production

-In common with a number of British shows of its era, humour often came from the repetition of catchphrases or situations.
-These included Sean's love of The Smiths and Morrissey; conversations with a spider who was actually Elvis Presley; messages on the answerphone from Samuel Beckett and God; "That sock's still not dry"; phone calls from a girl called Angela who Sean definitely "did not lead on"; refugees in the bedroom who do nothing but comment inanely on television programmes; attempts to get scrambled egg from a saucepan and many, many more.

 The first series ended with the entire main cast other than Sean killed off in various ways.
 When he was granted a second series, he was forced to resurrect them all in the first episode.

 Episodes

 Series 1

 Series one is based around Sean's life on a set much like his home in Muswell Hill.
 He pursues his love Susan while avoiding Angela "who I did not lead on".
 In the last episode, all of the cast bar Sean are killed off.